 Children listen to adults and follow their guidance in a very predictable way, at a very predictable time: when those children are motivated.

-Such significant accomplishments are achieved using a proven method, Follow the Child, which consists of three basic strategies perfected by the best teachers but rarely known or consistently used outside of their classrooms.
+Such accomplishments are achieved using a proven method, Follow the Child, which consists of three strategies perfected by the most effective parents (and teachers).